Monkey-Emman-Miran/Super_Emman_Code_3/README.md

 >Create a DataFrame named VisComm containing students whose Hometown is Visayas and whose Track is Communication.
 Retain only these columns, in the stated order: Name, Gender, Math, Electronics, Average<br><br>
 >Display the resulting DataFrame and its number of rows.
 Both filtering conditions must be applied to the source dataset before the columns are selected.
+> ## Explanation

+>>For this programming assignment, there are a few things that we need to handle and initialize to even attempt to accomplish any of the programming problems.
+First off, we need to set up Panda to access the original Excel file and convert it into the **Panda Dataframe**.
+Next, we need to set up **Matplotlib**, which would allow us to make a graph for the third Programming Problem for later.
+Lastly, we need to create a new column in the data frame; this column will contain the average grade for each student from the original data frame.
+With all these setups, we can finally start solving the programming assessments.<br><br>

+>>

 > ## Code & Outputs
 ```python
 VisComm = mp[(mp['Hometown'] == 'Visayas') & (mp['Track'] == 'Communication')][['Name', 'Gender', 'Math', 'Electronics', 'Average']]